 Step 18: Prepare butcher block

 This step is part of segment 3 of the series on DIY kitchen island.
-Watch for updates and tutorial video.
+Click link for tutorial video.

 Step 19: Attach butcher block